-Now, hopefully, when someone asks you what is a living trust – you’ll be able to tell them 🙂
+Now, hopefully, when someone asks you about a living trust – you’ll be able to tell them 🙂

 How Can EstateBee Help You?

 For more information on what is a living trust and how to avoid probate, check out our book Make a Living Trust & Avoid Probate.
-It will explain what is a living trust and guides you step-by-step through the matters you need to consider when making a living trust.
+It will explain all about living trust and guide you step-by-step through the matters you need to consider when making a living trust.
 You’ll learn all you need to know about trusts, their advantages and disadvantages, the tax implications, the alternatives to living trusts and, of course, how to easily make your own.
-With detailed information, easy-to-follow instructions, helpful worksheets and all of the living trust forms necessary, we show both individuals and couples how to avoid the otherwise inevitable delays and costs of probate by preparing a revocable living trust and using other simple probate avoidance strategies.
+With detailed information, easy-to-follow instructions, helpful worksheets and all of the forms necessary, we show both individuals and couples how to avoid the otherwise inevitable delays and costs of probate by preparing a revocable living trust and using other simple probate avoidance strategies.